diskoverdata/diskover-docs/source_files/indices_management.md

 Diskover creates indexes within an Elasticsearch endpoint.
 Each index is basically a snapshot of a point in time of any given volume (filesystem or S3 Bucket).
 Note that **indexes** and **indices** have the same meaning, and both are used throughout this guide.
 These indexes require management:

-- Indexes can’t be stored infinitely, but ultimately, the Elasticsearch environment will exhaust its available storage space, causing undesired cluster states.
+- Indexes can’t be stored infinitely, and ultimately, the Elasticsearch environment will exhaust its available storage space, causing undesired cluster states.
-- To name a few, the index retention policy should reflect the requirements to:
+- The index retention policy should reflect the requirements to:
 	- Search across various points in time within Diskover-Web.
 	- Perform [heatmap differential comparison](https://docs.diskoverdata.com/diskover_user_guide/#heatmap).
 	- Perform index differential comparisons via the [Index Diff post-index plugin](#plugin_post_index_index_diff)